 - Self-administered LMWH or oral warfarin is continued for at least three months.
 LMWH is associated with a significantly lower risk of post-thrombotic syndrome compared with warfarin.

-This is based on National Institute for Health and Care Excellence (NICE) guidance.
+Based on National Institute for Health and Care Excellence (NICE) guidance:

 - Women should be offered information to enable them to promote their own and their baby's health and well-being and to recognise and respond to problems.